gzweigle/open-hybrid-piano/pianos/StemPianoG/README.md

 ### External Damper Pedal

-For an explanation of the pedals and pedal requirements, see video on my YouTube channel https://www.youtube.com/watch?v=9sqkgVXceJU at approximately the 15 second time mark.
+For an explanation of the pedals and pedal requirements, see *stem piano* video https://www.youtube.com/watch?v=9sqkgVXceJU at approximately the 15 second time mark.

 ### Table for Action